saadl27/PuckoPolis/README.md

 </pre></div>

 1. The `src` folder and his content are not tracked.
-2. The file of pyenv configration `.python-version` is too untracked but it could be ignored if this pyenv configuration take not part of the project.
+2. The file of pyenv configuration `.python-version` is also untracked, but it could be ignored if this pyenv configuration is not part of the project in itself.

-The code being part of the project must be added then commited:
+The code that we consider as part of the project must be added then commited:

 ```shell
 git add src/ # add all files in src directory to the next commit